matigramirez/Parsec/README.md

 // Load data (sah and saf)
 var data = new Data("data.sah");

-// Find the file you want to extract if (data.FileIndex.TryGetValue("world/2.svmap", out var file)) {
+// Find the file you want to read if (data.FileIndex.TryGetValue("world/2.svmap", out var file)) {
-  // Extract the selected file
-  data.Extract(file, "extracted");

   // Read and parse the file's content directly from the saf file var svmap = Reader.ReadFromBuffer<Svmap>(file.Name, data.GetFileBuffer(file));
 }